uofgravity/aislands/index.markdown

 </main>

 <div markdown="1">

-# Getting to AIslands: Bute
+<h1 id="getting-to-aislands-bute">Getting to AIslands: Bute</h1>

-The conference will be held in Rothesay on the Isle of Bute (at Rothesay Discovery Centre; Victoria St, Rothesay, Isle of Bute PA20 0AP, United Kingdom).
+<p>The conference will be held in Rothesay on the Isle of Bute (at Rothesay Discovery Centre; Victoria St, Rothesay, Isle of Bute PA20 0AP, United Kingdom).</p>

-## By Air
+<h2 id="by-air">By Air</h2>

-The City of Glasgow is served by two international airports.
+<p>The City of Glasgow is served by two international airports.</p>

-Glasgow International Airport is located around 10km from the City Centre, however it is possible to reach Bute by taking a taxi from Glasgow International to **Paisley Gilmour Street** railway station, and then following the instructions for reaching Rothesay from Glasgow Central station (Gilmour Street is one stop along the line).
+<p>Glasgow International Airport is located around 10km from the City Centre, however it is possible to reach Bute by taking a taxi from Glasgow International to <strong>Paisley Gilmour Street</strong> railway station, and then following the instructions for reaching Rothesay from Glasgow Central station (Gilmour Street is one stop along the line).</p>

-Glasgow Prestwick Airport is located around 40km from Glasgow, however it is served by a direct rail connection to both **Glasgow Central Station** and **Paisley Gilmour Street**.
-Once at Glasgow Central or Gilmour Street you should follow the instructions below to travel to Rothesay by train.
+<p>Glasgow Prestwick Airport is located around 40km from Glasgow, however it is served by a direct rail connection to both <strong>Glasgow Central Station</strong> and <strong>Paisley Gilmour Street</strong>.
+Once at Glasgow Central or Gilmour Street you should follow the instructions below to travel to Rothesay by train.</p>

-It is also possible to access the conference by travelling to Manchester Airport and taking a train from Manchester Airport to **Glasgow Central Station**, or from Edinburgh Airport and taking a bus to **Glasgow Buchanan Bus Station**.
-This is a 15-20 minute walk from **Glasgow Central Station**.
-Once at Glasgow Central or Gilmour Street you should follow the instructions below to travel to Rothesay by train.
+<p>It is also possible to access the conference by travelling to Manchester Airport and taking a train from Manchester Airport to <strong>Glasgow Central Station</strong>, or from Edinburgh Airport and taking a bus to <strong>Glasgow Buchanan Bus Station</strong>.
+This is a 15-20 minute walk from <strong>Glasgow Central Station</strong>.
+Once at Glasgow Central or Gilmour Street you should follow the instructions below to travel to Rothesay by train.</p>

-## By Train
+<h2 id="by-train">By Train</h2>

-Most trains arriving from South of Glasgow via the West Coast Mainline will arrive at **Glasgow Central Station**, however some trains may arrive at **Glasgow Queen Street** which is a 10-15 minute walk from Central Station.
+<p>Most trains arriving from South of Glasgow via the West Coast Mainline will arrive at <strong>Glasgow Central Station</strong>, however some trains may arrive at <strong>Glasgow Queen Street</strong> which is a 10-15 minute walk from Central Station.</p>

-From Central Station you should catch a train to Wemyss Bay which will meet the ferry.
-A full timetable [can be found here](https://assets.calmac.co.uk/media/su0phlfn/stt-table-03-wem-rot.pdf) for trains and the ferry times.
+<p>From Central Station you should catch a train to Wemyss Bay which will meet the ferry.
+A full timetable <a href="https://assets.calmac.co.uk/media/su0phlfn/stt-table-03-wem-rot.pdf">can be found here</a> for trains and the ferry times.
 It is possible to purchase a ticket from Scotrail which will also allow you to travel on the ferry.
-This can be done in advance from the Scotrail website, choosing **Rothesay** as the destination, or from ticket offices and ticket vending machines at Paisley or Glasgow.
-You do not usually need to book the ferry in advance as a foot passenger.
+This can be done in advance from the Scotrail website, choosing <strong>Rothesay</strong> as the destination, or from ticket offices and ticket vending machines at Paisley or Glasgow.
+You do not usually need to book the ferry in advance as a foot passenger.</p>

-## By Bus
+<h2 id="by-bus">By Bus</h2>

-Glasgow is served by most intercity bus services in the UK; the vast majority of buses arrive at Buchanan Bus Station, which is a 15-20 minute walk away from Glasgow Central Station.
+<p>Glasgow is served by most intercity bus services in the UK; the vast majority of buses arrive at Buchanan Bus Station, which is a 15-20 minute walk away from Glasgow Central Station.</p>

-From Glasgow it is easiest to follow the "By Train" instructions to reach Bute.
+<p>From Glasgow it is easiest to follow the “By Train” instructions to reach Bute.</p>
 </div>